Iceland Circumnavigation And Northern Isles Cruise

 - Travel Type: Make your own way to port

-This superb midsummer cruise to Iceland will reveal the stark but stunning landscape of this remote island-nation, and the friendly bustle of its delightful capital, Reykjavik.
-Visit three fascinating Icelandic ports, spend long sunlit evenings at sea enjoying the little luxuries of life on board Marco Polo, and make the most of opportunities to explore the Faroe Islands and the charming Irish port-city of Cork.
+This superb cruise to Iceland will reveal the stark but stunning landscape of this remote island-nation, and the friendly bustle of its delightful capital, Reykjavik.
+Visit three fascinating Icelandic ports, spend long sunlit evenings at sea enjoying the little luxuries of life on board Marco Polo, and make the most of opportunities to explore the Faroe Islands and the Northern Irish capital, Belfast.